Give us a call. We are an expert team and we are happy to clear all your doubts.

-Nar Phu Valley is the least visited trekking area which combines remote villages of Nar and Phu, narrow canyons, lovely forests, amazing rock formations, yaks, Monasteries, Kang La Pass and unique Himalayan cultures.
-The trek includes crossing of the challenging high passes like Masokanto La (5099m), Kangla Pass (5200m), Thorong La (5335m) & Tilicho Pass (5230m) with view of beautiful Lake Tilicho.
+Nar Phu Valley Trekking in Nepal is the least visited trekking area in comparison to other populated trekking regions in Nepal.
+It pushes you towards remote villages of Nar and Phu providing the remoteness flavor of lovely green and dense forests, amazing formations of rocks , grazing yaks, Buddhists Monasteries and traditions, Kang La Pass with unique Himalayan cultures.
+The trek includes crossing of the challenging high passes like Masokanto La (5099m), Kangla Pass (5200m), Thorong La (5335m) & Tilicho Pass (5230m) with view of beautiful azure Tilicho Lake in Nepal.

 The route offers magnificent grand panoramas of the Annapurna massif and medieval Tibetan culture.
 It used to be a trade route with Tibet after the Nepalese government closed the border.
 Yarsa Gumba, the collection of valuable herbs, yak herding and souvenir trading are the occupations most of the people relay during the winter.